hotmeshio/samples-javascript/README.md

 ## HotMesh

 ### Distributed Orchestration
-*HotMesh* is a distributed modeling and orchestration system capable of encapsulating existing systems like Business Process Management (BPM) and Enterprise Application Integration (EAI).
+*HotMesh* is a distributed modeling and orchestration system capable of encapsulating existing systems, such as Business Process Management (BPM) and Enterprise Application Integration (EAI).
 The central innovation is its ability to compile its models into Distributed Executables, replacing a traditional Application Server with a network of Decentralized Message Routers.

-The following depicts the mechanics of the approach, and describes what is essentially a *sequence engine*.
+The following depicts the mechanics of the approach and describes what is essentially a *sequence engine*.
 Time is an event source in the system, while sequence is the final arbiter.
 This allows the system to use Redis like a balloon, flexibly expanding and deflating as the network adjusts to its evolving workload.

 <img src="./img/stream_driven_workflow_with_redis.png" alt="A stream-driven workflow engine" style="max-width:100%;width:800px;">